Debt consolidation rolls multiple debts into one single payment. It can be a smart idea if you qualify for a low enough interest rate.

 Debt consolidation might work for you if you want to work towards becoming debt-free by reducing your monthly interest rate and payments to something more manageable for you.
 Typically, you should only consider debt consolidation if you owe more than $10,000 in debt.

 Another reason to consolidate debt is if you have multiple balances that you want to consolidate into one payment.
-You can use calculators online to determine if consolidating your debt will indeed save you money.

-Common ways to consolidate debt
+Other common ways to consolidate debt

 Here are the most common ways to consolidate debt: